pokgak/pokgak.github.io/content/articles/otel-slack-integration.md

 I've talked about the basics of OpenTelemetry in my previous article.
 In this one, I'll explain more on how we're integrating OpenTelemetry with our Slack-based application.

+At the end of this article, this is roughly how the span lifetime and events created will look like:

 ![Summary of spans and events created](images/slack-span-lifetime.png)

 ## Slack BoltJS Socket Mode